quantum-tinkerer/pymablock/docs/source/algorithms.md

 \mathcal{U}' + \mathcal{U}^\dagger\mathcal{H}'_{O}\mathcal{U},
 $$
 where we used $\mathcal{U}=1+\mathcal{U}'$ and $\mathcal{H} = \mathcal{H}_D + \mathcal{H}'_{O}$, since $H_0$ is block-diagonal by definition.
+Here and later we use subscript $O$ to denote off-diagonal blocks and $D$ to denote diagonal blocks.

 Because we want to avoid unnecessary products by $\mathcal{H}_D$, we need to get rid of the terms that contain it by replacing them with an alternative expression.
 Our strategy is to define an auxiliary operator $\mathcal{X}$ that we can compute without ever multiplying by $\mathcal{H}_D$.